 Common Time Stealers

-- inability to plan and prioritise the workload
+- inability to plan and prioritize the workload

 - butterflying – from task to task leaving things unfinished